Dishashetty546/Dishashetty546/README.md

 - 🌱 I’m currently Enhancing **Web development**

 - 📫 How to reach me **dishashetty546@gmail.com**
+- I'm really fascinated by the diverse world of technology, and I'm particularly excited to dive and exploring areas-artificial intelligence and machine learning.

 <h3 align="left">Connect with me:</h3>
 <p align="left">